reflectoring/reflectoring.github.io/_posts/2021-03-27-first-java-program-robot-arena.md

 With `String name`, we declare a *variable* of type `String`.
 A *variable* is a placeholder that can hold a certain value, just like in a mathematical equation.
 In this case, this value is of the type `String`, which is a string of characters (you can think of it as "text").

-With `String name = "Bob";`, we would declare a String variable that holds the value "Bob".
+With `String name = "Bob"`, we would declare a String variable that holds the value "Bob".
 You can read the equals sign as "is assigned the value of".

-With `String name = arguments[0];`, finally, we declare a String variable that holds the value of the first entry in the `arguments` variable.
+With `String name = arguments[0]`, finally, we declare a String variable that holds the value of the first entry in the `arguments` variable.
 The `arguments` variable is passed into the `main()` method as an input parameter.
 It is of type `String[]`, which means it's an array of `String` variables, so it can contain more than one string.
 With `arguments[0]`, we're telling Java that we want to take the first `String` variable from the array.

 Then, with `System.out.println("Hello, " + name);`, we print out the string "Hello, " and add the value of the `name` variable to it with the "+" operator.